ModaOperandi/sc-state-machine/README.md

 ### Terminology

-- Command: the message incoming to State machine *before* it hits and updates internal state
+- Command: the message incoming to State machine *before* it hits and updates internal state.
+A command explicitly indicates intent, what we are trying to do.
+This may need to be mapped from an external message (from an upstream system) that does not make that intent explicit
 - Event: message emitted as the *result of something already happened* with the state
-- Message: message emitted downstream, it may be the same as Event
+- Message: message emitted downstream, it may be the same as Event.
+Messages emitted downstream are usually the Event, the latest State, or a mapped message derived from one or both.
 - State: the data evolved by applying events, it has some initial state which gets updated by the events
 - Total order of events: Permanently persisted total order of Events, which later may be replayed at any given time and the state may be restored.
 It is also very important that we can build new state machine on top existing total order of events